 What’s New, What’s Next? – online conference.
-Call for panels and poster session for conference by 30 April 2021
+Call for panels and poster session for conference is now closed

 We invite scholars working in Jewish Studies to propose panels for the international interdisciplinary, online conference "What’s New, What’s Next?
 Innovative Methods, New Sources, and Paradigm Shifts in Jewish Studies."
 The conference will explore new directions in the study of East and Central European Jews.